 Hong Kong is often referred to as the gateway to China.
 Since it is not part of mainland China, different rules apply, for example, entry requirements.
 During the pandemic, Hong Kong lifted travel ban restrictions on different terms from mainland China.
 For instance, there is no longer a mandatory hotel quarantine when traveling to Hong Kong.
 How can you travel to Hong Kong now?
 We share some tips on traveling to Hong Kong and getting around the area.

 Travel to Hong Kong – practical information

-Hong Kong, officially a Special Administrative Region of the People’s Republic of China (SAR), has its political and economic system.
-Around 160 countries are visa-free travel to Hong Kong.
+Hong Kong, officially a Special Administrative Region of the People’s Republic of China (SAR), has its own political and economic system.
+Around 160 countries have visa-free travel to Hong Kong.
 There are three different visa-free periods:

 - 14 days (Ukraine, Mongolia)